WPP-Public/Potato-ACE/src/ace/components/menu/README.md

 For convenience the ES6 class is exported as `Menu` and the attribute names used by the class are exported as properties of `ATTRS`.

 After the event `DOMContentLoaded` is fired on `document` an instance of Menu is instantiated within each `<ace-menu>` element and an ID `ace-menu-<n>` is added for any instance without one, where `<n>` is a unique integer.
-Once instantiation is complete a custom event `ace-menu-ready` is dispatched on `window`.
+Once instantiation is complete a custom event `ace-menu-ready` is dispatched to `window`.
 See the **Custom events** section below for more details.

 Menu must have both a descendant button, to show the hidden list of options, and a the descendant list and will use the first descendant `<ul>` for this.
-This list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-menu-update-options` is dispatched on the Menu instance afterwards.
+This list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-menu-update-options` is dispatched to the Menu instance afterwards.

 ## Usage